meetuparchive/archery/README.md

 ```
 resolvers += "bintray/meetup" at "http://dl.bintray.com/meetup/maven"

-libraryDependencies += "com.meetup" %% "archery" % "0.1.0"
+libraryDependencies += "com.meetup" %% "archery" % "0.3.0"
 ```

-For Maven or Ivy, you'll use the same resolver URL but you'll need to use a slightly different artifact name:
+For Maven or Ivy, you'll use the same resolver URL but you'll need a slightly different artifact name (the example is for Scala 2.10):

 ```
 org=com.meetup
 name=archery_2.10
-rev=0.1.0
+rev=0.3.0
 ```

-Archery is currently published against Scala 2.10, although a future release may include 2.9 support as well.
+Archery is currently published against Scala 2.10 and Scala 2.11, although a future release may include 2.9 support as well.

 ### Example Usage